 One of New York City’s most beloved buildings is the Flatiron Building, which opened officially on November 19, 1902.
 Though never one of the tallest buildings in the city, the Flatiron Building was nonetheless revolutionary in its own way and was a popular photography spot from the very beginning.
-We recently got a special tour from Sonny Atis, the superintendent of the landmarked building, who took us to the off-limits spots inside and atop the Flatiron Building, showed us the building’s rich past and current history, and shared with us his passion for the building.
-The visit was facilitated by GFP Real Estate (the owner of the building), which is an integrated owner, operator, property manager and developer of commercial real estate with many historic buildings in its portfolio.
+We recently got a special tour from Sonny Atis, the superintendent of the landmarked building, who took us to the off-limits spots inside and atop the Flatiron Building, showed us the building’s rich past and current history and shared with us his passion for the building.
+The visit was facilitated by GFP Real Estate (the owner of the building), which is an integrated owner, operator, property manager, and developer of commercial real estate with many historic buildings in its portfolio.

-Like other keyholders of New York City’s most iconic and historic landmarks, Sonny has an idiosyncratic devotion to the operation, the historic details, and the life that has pursed through his building for over a century.
+Like other keyholders of New York City’s most iconic and historic landmarks, Sonny has an idiosyncratic devotion to the operation, the historic details, and the life that has been pursued through his building for over a century.
 The Bay Ridge, Brooklyn native has been working for the Flatiron Building for thirty years and met his wife in the building in 1992.
-He can rattle off fun facts about the surrounding area too, like when the torch and arm of the Statue of Liberty was on display in Madison Square Park.
+He can rattle off fun facts about the surrounding area too, like when the torch and arm of the Statue of Liberty were on display in Madison Square Park.
 The Flatiron Building is as much a part of Sonny, as Sonny is a part of it.

 Here are some of the building’s secrets that we learned on our visit:

 1. The Original Elevators in the Flatiron Building Were Water Powered